 Alfama is city outside a city.
 Steep stairways tumble down to Baixa below and Castelo São Jorge (St. George’s Castle) stands guard above on Lisbon’s highest hill.
 As a result, Alfama is incredibly beautiful and photogenic.

-You can follow a specific walking tour in Alfama.
 Or just surrender to the lively chaos and get lost in the maze of tangled streets, decorated with street art, flowers, and the residents’ laundry.

 Day 2: Lisbon and Belem

 On day 2, head to the architecturally-rich suburb of Belém.
 You’ll be cast back to the Age of Discoveries, when the world was Portugal’s colonial oyster.

 This neighborhood could take up your entire day, if you’re so inclined.
 Here’s my guide to the top attractions in Belem.

 Your top priority in Belem is Jeronimos Monastery.
 It’s a 500 year old UNESCO site and a mandatory destination in Lisbon.
 Jeronimos Monastery is the premiere example of Manueline architecture in Portugal and the #1 site in Lisbon’s Belem district.

 There’s nothing like the moment you walk into the monastery’s two level cloister, honey colored and dripping with organic detail.